 What are Factor Layer, Factor Set, Factor, and Factor ID/Index?¶

-- one map layer titled
+- An active map layer titled

-- one of them is
+- One of the selected factors is

 Factor 7